 As we have already mentioned, dreams are conceptions of the elements of our life.

-Calvin S. Hall, another researcher on the subject of dreams, listed the various patterns and analyzed thousands of dream journals from participants in his studies.
+Calvin S. Hall, another dream researcher, linked the various patterns and analyzed thousands of dream diaries of participants in his studies.

 This allowed him to create a system that defines what you should take into account to best assess the meaning of dreams.
 It is important to understand which:

-- The objects and as figures that appear in the dream
+- you objects e as figures that appear in the dream

-- Your interactions in the dream with other people/characters
+- yours interactions in the dream with other people/characters

-- The transitions, configuration and outcome of the dream
+- transitions, configuration and result of the dream

-So, keep an eye out for these topics as well the next time you dream.
-Aim everything, and that nothing escapes you!
+So, keep an eye out for these topics the next time you dream.
+Aim for everything, and let nothing escape you!

-After recording everything you dreamed of, following all our tips, you can go to the next step (the most interesting and the coolest!): to really understand what the dream means.
+After recording everything you dreamed of, following all our tips, you can move on to the next step (the most interesting and the cutest!): really understand what the dream means.

 The real objective of understanding what the dream means is to know more about yourself.
 Don't forget that self-knowledge is the key to a happier life!

-Next, we present some clues to what dreams mean with:
+Next, we present some clues of what dreams about:

-To dream that you are dying or that you are with someone who has already died, means that you should rate your friendships, because there is someone who is influencing you negatively.
+To dream that you are dying or that you are with someone who has passed away, means that you must evaluate your friendships, because there is someone who is influencing you negatively.

-It can also mean that you should solve problems and negative feelings that don't leave you alone with the people who have passed away.
+It can also mean that you must resolve problems and negative feelings that don't leave you alone with people who have passed away.

-Dreaming about someone else's murder may mean that there is a negative feeling that you are repressing, or that you feel anger from you or someone else.
+To dream about the murder of another person can mean that there is a negative feeling that you are repressing, or that you feel rage from you or someone else.

-If, on the other hand, you dream that someone wants to kill you, that might mean that a relationship or important feeling is over in your life.
+If, on the other hand, you dream that someone wants to kill you, it could mean that a important relationship or feeling is over in your life.

-There is something that worries, this kind of dream will attest to that.
+If there is something that you worries, this kind of dream will attest to that.

-It might mean that you are to run away of a situation or problem, and that you should resolve it quickly.
+It may mean that you are to escape of a situation or problem, and that you should resolve it quickly.

-If you feel in a dead end in relation to something, it is very likely that you dream that someone is after you.
+Do you feel yourself? dead end in relation to something, it is very likely that you dream that someone is after you.

-It may mean that you have fear of being a bad mother or a bad father.
+It could mean you have fear of being a bad mother or a bad father.

 If you dream that you are pregnant, it may mean that you are something to grow (eg a feeling, an attitude, a relationship).